shantanu2307/Decarbonate/README.md

 This is the link for the drive containing ppt and project video[DECARBONATE DRIVE](https://drive.google.com/drive/folders/1-uqXM4gkZabDD35C7Fr3Ggbjw0BvKwPZ?usp=sharing)

 # Procedure to start the functioning model
+Make sure that you have numpy, tensorflow, npm installed Press npm i to install all the reauired modules
+Then run *nodemon* on one terminal and *npm start* on other The web page would open and you can experience the features

 # Getting Started with Create React App